northernpaws/catalina/README.md

   * "Proto" line that has a protoboard layout with a socket for the module in the center, making it easy to not only prototype more stable circuits directly with the module, but also to unsocket and swap the module between multiple proto boards so you don't need to buy several for different projects.

 And a couple other ideas that need to be planned out:
-  * A carrier that breaks out the audio and MIDI lines as 3.5mm sockets, and IO on [Molex PicoBlade connectors](https://www.google.com/search?client=safari&rls=en&q=picoblade+connector&ie=UTF-8&oe=UTF-8) for rapid modular prototying (maybe use the "Discovery" name for this one instead?).
+  * A carrier that breaks out the audio and MIDI lines as 3.5mm sockets, and IO on [Molex PicoBlade connectors](https://www.google.com/search?client=safari&rls=en&q=picoblade+connector&ie=UTF-8&oe=UTF-8) for rapid modular prototyping (maybe use the "Discovery" name for this one instead?).

 # Kits